 Sponsoring student nurses’ university fees, donations to local charities, or funding healthcare research

-“We are very privileged to provide such an important service to patients across the UK and Ireland and we’re delighted to be able to give something back to nurses and service users during 2022.
+“We are very privileged to provide such an important service to patients across the UK and Ireland and we’re delighted to be able to give something back to nurses and service users.
 We are proud to be developing nurses of the future, who will go on to care for thousands of patients over their career.
 Our giving back will make a difference to nurses and patients for years to come.”

 COO, The Guild and Thornbury Nursing

 “It’s such an exciting opportunity to give something back, it makes me proud to be part of the Thornbury and Guild family.
 We can make a real difference.”

 Quality Assurance Director, The Guild and Thornbury Nursing

 Uncle Paul’s Chilli Charity provides a unique experience where young people and adults who may have experienced social disadvantages or barriers to learning or employment, can enjoy an alternative environment in which to learn and develop new skills.